 A1c isn't the full story

-Remember: living with diabetes is a journey, the numbers are simply data points.
+Remember: living with diabetes is a journey.
+The numbers are simply data points.
 And, you can find new ways to work with your healthcare provider and adjust your diabetes management plan to achieve better health outcomes.

 Want a better understanding of your latest A1c result?
-Check out this A1c Conversion Calculator from the ADA.
+Check out our A1c conversion chart.